Swormzo0/Parabola-Generator/README.md

 <img src="/img/parabola_antialiased.png" alt="Antialiased Parabola" width="625"/>

+This project was started and completed in January 2013.

 ## Installation
 ### Prerequisites
 This program runs on the Python 3 terminal.
 You'll need `pypng` for this to work.